 The Jones Student Center is open on class days and evenings for the enjoyment of students.
-The facilities include the cafeteria, bookstore, meeting rooms, TV lounge, game room, computer lab and ATM machine.
+The facilities include the cafeteria, bookstore, meeting rooms, TV lounge and game room, cyber center, and an ATM machine.
 Additionally, the Student Center houses the following offices: Student Services and Enrollment Management, Admissions and Recruitment, Career Services, Counseling and Disability Services, Financial Aid, Records and Registration, Student Government Association, Student Life, and Testing Services.